dotnet/tye/docs/tutorials/hello-tye/00_run_locally.md

     The dashboard should show the `frontend` application running.

     - The `Logs` column has a link to view the streaming logs for the service.
-    - the `Bindings` column has links to the listening URLs of the service.
+    - The `Bindings` column has links to the listening URLs of the service.

     Navigate to the `frontend` service using one of the urls on the dashboard in the *Bindings* column.
 It should be in the form of <http://localhost:[port]> or <https://localhost:[port]>.